Ktiseos-Nyx/Huggingface-Desktop/README.md

 *   **macOS:** macOS 10.14 (Mojave) or later
 *   **Linux:** Most modern Linux distributions (e.g., Ubuntu, Fedora, Debian)

-**Note:** While the tool *should* work on these operating systems, it has only been tested on [Your Primary OS].
+**Note:** While the tool *should* work on these operating systems, it has only been tested on [MacOS Ventura 13.5.1].
 Your experience may vary.
 Please report any compatibility issues you encounter.

 ### Installation with UV (Recommended)